ReScience/ReScience-submission/article/Name-YEAR.md

 # Introduction

-**The introduction should introduce the original paper and put it in context (e.g. is it an important paper in the domain ?).
-You must also specify if there was an implementation available somewhere and provide a link to it if relevant (and in such a case, you have to specify if the proposed replication is based on this original implementation).
-You should also introduce your implementation by listing language, tools, libraries, etc. and motivate choices if relevant.**

 Parasitism is a special case of predation.
 In both interactions, a species (parasitoid or predator) feeds on the other species (host or prey), acting as a regulating factor (@Anderson78).
 However, the population dynamics of both system